mills32/PlayStation-Portable-h264-player/README.md

 Drop any video to convert_PSP.bat to convert videos using ffmpeg (windows).
 If you use linux you probably know how what to do.
 Videos will be cropped/resized and black bars will be added if necessary to preserve video aspect ratio.

+I tested with some of these: https://studio.blender.org/films/ and they work fine. (big buck bunny at 60 fps is also working well)

 BUGS
 ----